-Check out our campaign resource kit, which answers all kinds of questions - from why access to Sexual and Reproductive Health information is important, to how to begin talking about sexuality with important people in your life!
+Our campaign resource kit answers all kinds of questions - from why access to Sexual and Reproductive Health information is important, to how to talk about sexuality with important people in your life!

 The KYBKYR Campaign also runs in three states in India through 11 grassroots partners:

 The day of the parade is one day in my life where I feel legal, I feel like I am allowed to be who I am.
 I don’t even talk to my friends…I am so excited, I just dance, and jump, and distribute the parchas (laughs)…whichever city I go to.
 I feel like getting involved in the parade as much as possible.
 I get lost.
 For me, pride means a lot of things.
 It intersects with so many other aspects of our identity.
 For some people, the work they do becomes an important part of their identity.

 I remember having discussions about caste in middle school where classmates would unanimously ask me to shut the fuck up – not because they were casteist, but because, at least to them, my discussion was always out-of-the-syllabus.
 That’s how caste and gender are still taught in school – as syllabi rather than realities.

 Balancing my privilege with the legitimacy of my own identity and emotions has been challenging, and it pushes me into a constant state of expressing myself and holding back.
 I’m still learning about how I can hit the sweet spot between taking up space that isn’t mine, and allowing myself to see myself as a legitimately queer being.

 For me, pride is about the aspiration that someday I will go back to my family, my school and college and talk from the bottom of my heart about who I am and why I never stood up to people when I had the choice.